mnieber/aspiration/README.md

 - define a class that contains the callback functions
 - use the `@host` decorator to indicate that we want our function to take callbacks.
-- update the host function to accept the set of callbacks.
+- update the host function to use the set of callbacks.

 ```
 class Selection_selectItem extends Cbs {
   selectionParams: SelectionParamsT = stub();
-  select() {}
+  validate() {}
 }

 type SelectionCbs {